Poor relief in England: Tudor era

 In the late 15th century, Parliament took action on the growing problem of poverty, focusing on punishing people for being "vagabonds" and for begging.
 In 1495, during the reign of King Henry VII, Parliament enacted the Vagabonds and Beggars Act 1494.
 This provided for officers of the law to arrest and hold "all such vagabonds, idle and suspect persons living suspiciously and them so taken to set in stocks, there to remain three nights and to have none other sustenance but bread and water; and after the said three days and three nights, to be had out and set at large and to be commanded to avoid the town."
 As historian Mark Rathbone has discussed in his article "Vagabond!", this act of Parliament relied on a very loose definition of a vagabond and did not make any distinction between those who were simply unemployed and looking for employment and those who chose to live the life of a vagabond.
-In addition, the act failed to recognise the impotent poor; those who could not provide for themselves.
-These included the sick, the elderly, and the disabled.
+In addition, the act failed to recognise the "impotent poor": those who could not provide for themselves.
+These included the sick, the elderly, and disabled people.
 This lack of a precise definition of a vagabond would hinder the effectiveness of the Vagabonds and Beggars Act 1494 for years to come.